pingcap/docs-cn/ticdc/ticdc-overview.md

 - `capture`: The operating process of TiCDC.
 Multiple `capture`s form a TiCDC cluster that replicates KV change logs.

     - Each `capture` pulls a part of KV change logs.
-    - Sorts the pulled the KV change log(s).
+    - Sorts the pulled KV change log(s).
     - Restores the transaction to downstream or outputs the log based on the TiCDC open protocol.

 ## Replication features